michelaka/MachineLearning/README.md

 ## Solving Cartpole the right way

 ![Cartpole screenshot](/img/screeshot2.jpg?raw=true "Cartpole")

+### Our results
+After observing the environment for 100 episode our agent is able to balence the pole for all subsequent games indefinitely.

+### Our approach

 Our solution of the Open AI Cartpole combines many different aspects of Machine Learning to solve the problem in the most modular, yet efficient way possible.